Today: 10:00 AM - 6:00 PM

 Long Island Sound and its watershed provide a perfect opportunity to explore human impacts on aquatic ecosystems.
 Students share their knowledge about sources of pollution and then “pollute” a watershed model to demonstrate how pollutants travel and where they end up.
 They also discuss strategies for cleaning up the pollution that makes its way to the Sound, and identify ways everyone can contribute to that effort!
-One hour.
-Also available as a Traveling Teacher presentation at your school.
+45 minutes.

-At Aquarium: $135 for first or simultaneous; $120 for second & additional sequential; in addition to Aquarium admission.
+In-House: $130 for first or simultaneous; $120 for second and additional sequential

-Traveling Teacher at Your School: $185 for first or simultaneous; $135 for second & additional sequential.
-Add’l travel fees may apply.
+Traveling Teacher: $180 for first or simultaneous; $130 for second and additional sequential.
+Additional travel fees may apply.

-Thanks to grant funding, FREE for schools in these communities: Greenwich, Stamford, New Canaan, Darien, Norwalk, Westport, Wilton, Weston, Fairfield, Bridgeport and Stratford
+Through Spring 2019, FREE to schools in these communities: Greenwich, Stamford, Darien, New Canaan, Norwalk, Westport, Wilton, Weston, Fairfield, Bridgeport and Stratford.

 Cost for schools in communities other than the 11 above: $1,100 for three sessions.
 Please contact us about possible financial assistance.

 Need financial assistance?
-Download the Group Financial-aid Form and either email it to email@example.com or mail to: The Maritime Aquarium, 10 North Water Street, Norwalk, CT 06854; or fax it to: (203) 852-8892.
+Click Here to Download the Group Financial-aid Form and either email it to email@example.com or mail to: The Maritime Aquarium, 10 North Water Street, Norwalk, Connecticut 06854; or fax it to: (203) 852-8892.